Valogzi/Valogzi/README.md

 ###

-<p align="left">My name is Valentin "Valogzi" Rodriguez, and I'm a fullstack developer from France.</p>
+<p align="left">My name is Valentin "Valogzi" Rodriguez, and I'm a developer from France.</p>

 ###